 Peak Resources share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Peak Resources 's is 1.4253.
-This would suggest that Peak Resources 's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Peak Resources 's is 1.5449.
+This would suggest that Peak Resources 's shares are more volatile than the average for this exchange and represent, relatively speaking, a higher risk (but potentially also market-beating returns).

 Peak Resources overview

-Peak Resources Limited engages in the exploration and evaluation of mineral licenses in Tanzania.
-The company explores for magnet metal neodymium and praseodymium rare earth mixed oxides.
-It holds 100% interests in the Ngualla project located in southern Tanzania; and Mikuwo and Mlingi projects situated in Tanzania.
-The company was incorporated in 2005 and is headquartered in Perth, Australia.
+Peak Rare Earths Limited engages in the exploration and evaluation of mineral licenses in Tanzania.
+The company explores for neodymium and praseodymium rare earth mixed oxides.
+It holds a 100% interest in the Ngualla Rare Earth project located in southern Tanzania.
+The company was formerly known as Peak Resources Limited and changed its name to Peak Rare Earths Limited in December 2021.
+Peak Rare Earths Limited was incorporated in 2005 and is based in Perth, Australia.